RedThorns/test01/README.md

 ## What is this ?

-This is a game made for a game jam
+This is a game made for a Game Off 2022

 TODO: make this readme rocks